Knight Review - Strategic Review of the Student Visa ProgramBy Mark Webster

 The review was conducted by Michael Knight AO, and was commissioned to look into the student visa system and work visas post-study.

 The Knight Report entitled the Strategic Review of the Student Visa Program 2011

 was released to government on 30 June 2011 and made a series of 41 recommendations for reform.

-Most of recommendations have been accepted by government in a joint DIAC/DEEWR press release dated 22 September 2011
+Most of recommendations have been accepted by government in a joint Department of Immigration/Department of Employment press release dated 22 September 2011

 Rather than recommend that the international education system be entirely recreated, the Knight Report recommends a number of incremental changes to improve the performance of the student visa system.

 The main changes which have been accepted by government are:

 - Introduction of a new "Genuine Temporary Entrant" requirement to allow greater flexibility and responsiveness in assessing student visa applications

 - Treating most students seeking to study at Australian Universities as being low risk, and significantly streamlining processing for such applicants

 - Widening work rights for all student visa holders, and allowing research students to work full time during their studies